ShiftLeftSecurity/codepropertygraph/README.md

 cache, issue the command `sbt clean test publishM2`.

 This repo cross-compiles to Scala 2.13.x and 3.x.
-The default version is Scala 3 which means all sbt commands will be performed for Scala 3.
+The default version is Scala 3.x which means all sbt commands will compile using Scala 3.x.
 If you want to run an sbt command for both versions you need to prefix it with a "+" like `sbt +test`.
 If you use an open sbt shell you can switch the default language for the time of the shell session with